The 2nd Workshop on Computer Vision in the Wild

 OpenSeg,

-MaskCLIP, X-Decoder, Segment Anything (SAM) and SEEM for segmentation, LLaVA for langauge-and-image instruction-following chatbots built towards multimodal GPT-4 capabities.
+MaskCLIP, X-Decoder, Segment Anything (SAM) and SEEM for segmentation, Multimodal GPT-4, LLaVA and MiniGPT4 for langauge-and-image instruction-following chat assistants.

 These vision models with language or interactive interface are naturally open-vocabulary recogntion models, showing superior zero-shot and few-shot adaption performance on various real-world scenarios.